slimeforest/note-taker-express/README.md

 # note-taker-express

 # Description of peoject
-We were tasked with creating a note taking application that ran off a server locally hosted from our computer
+We were tasked with creating a note taking application that ran off a server locally hosted from our computer.

 # Links
 Repo link: